maiphle/QUICK-REFERENCE-DECISION-TOOL/README.md

 * PDF Tool.pdf - File should display all layers correctly in any PDF readers and browser with Adobe Reader plug-ins.
 Otherwise, it can be run in Internet Explorer compatible mode on Microsoft Edge.
 * PDF Tool Script.txt - Main script used to control the layers and buttons on the tool.

-Huge thanks to random YouTube stranger that I cannot seem to locate.
+Huge thanks to random YouTube stranger that I cannot seem to locate for inspiring this project.

 Preview of the tool structure: